 Interested Members discussed bilaterally and in a small working group established to discuss the Pacific saury CMM proposals.
 Japan explained the revisions made during the small working group, and following further input from Members, the Commission adopted the proposed amendments (Annex X).

-The Commission noted that, for 2025, “fishing activities for chub mackerel” in the amended CMM has the same meaning as “fishing activities targeting chub mackerel.”

-Several Members expressed concern about incidental catch not being counted towards catch limits, and thus creating a potential conservation risk, as well an unclear definition of “targeting” or “directed fishing” within NPFC.
-The Commission agreed to continue discussion on this issue for all NPFC species at future meetings.

 Review of CMM 2024-12 On The Vessel Monitoring System (VMS)